shayki5/azure-devops-create-pr-task/README.md

 ## Release Notes

+#### 1.2.89

+- Throw a warning when there are no commits in the source branch, instaed of create a PR (for Azure DevOps).

 #### 1.2.76

 - Create PR for other repositories - not only for the current build repo (for Azure DevOps)